tobermory/RTX-make-gcc/README.md

 myProj/src/test/c/rtx_lib_local.c
 ```

-and combine rtx_lib_local.c with any application file, after
+and combine `rtx_lib_local.c` with any application file, after
-configuring RTX for that application via edits to (the localized) RTX_Config.h.
+configuring RTX for that application via edits to (the localized)
+`RTX_Config.h`:

 ```
-gcc mApp.c rtx_lib_local.c libRTX.a -o myApp.axf
+gcc myApp.c rtx_lib_local.c libRTX.a -o myApp.axf
 ```

 Alternatively, you could bypass the .a file, and link your